imranncc/Pragmaclin/README.md

 # Pragmaclin

-This repository contains a Python script for predicting the severity of maintenance issues based on provided data.
+A Python script for predicting the severity of maintenance issues based on provided data.
 The script utilizes machine learning models trained on features extracted from sensor data.

 ## Requirements
 - Python 3.x